Nukesor/pueue/README.md

 The config file of pueue is located in `~/.config/pueue/pueue.ini`.

+        [default]
+        resumeafterstart = False
+        stopaterror = True

+        [log]
+        logtime = 1209600

 #### options

 `stopAtError: True` Define if the demon should enter paused state, if a process in the queue fails.
 `resumeAfterStart: False` If you want pueue to instantly resume a queue from the last session, set this value to `True`.

 The logs of all your commands can be found in `~/.shared/pueue/*.log`.
-Old logs won't be deleted automatically yet.
+Old logs will be deleted after the time specified in your config.

 ## Utils